mmaelicke/scikit-gstat/README.rst

 - dowd
 - genton
 - entropy  (not re-implemented)
-- bin quantiles  (not re-implemented)
+- two experimental ones: quantiles, minmax

 The models include:

 - sperical
 - exponential
-- gaussian
+- gaussian      (unittests missing)
-- cubic
+- cubic         (unittests missing)
-- stable
+- stable        (unittests missing)
-- matérn
+- matérn        (unittests missing)

 with all of them in a nugget and no-nugget variation.
 All the estimator functions are written `numba` compatible, which will be a future dependency.